• Home

 • Damage caused by breach of contractual obligations

-• Any damage covered by motor vehicle liability or professional liability.
+• Any damage, which has to be separately covered by motor vehicle liability insurance, professional liability insurance or dog liability insurance.

-The cost of liability insurance in Germany depends on the tariff, the sum insured, the number and, in some cases, the age of the policyholders.
+The cost of liability insurance depends on the tariff, the sum insured, the number of policyholders, and, in some cases, their age.

-You can get a good single rate from around €5 per month.
-Family tariffs are slightly pricier but are always the more favorable solution for insuring several people compared to individual policies.
+Excellent single rates are available from around €5 per month.
+Family tariffs are slightly pricier, but are always more favorable for insuring several people.

 You can take out liability insurance in Germany with or without a deductible.
-However, due to the low rates, it makes little sense to pay an excess with this insurance.
+However, due to the low rates, paying an excess with this insurance makes little sense.

 Best liability insurance in Germany

-You can take out liability insurance in Germany with established insurance companies or digital insurance providers.
+In Germany, you can take out liability insurance with established insurance companies or digital insurance providers.
 An insurance comparison will give you an overview of the benefits and costs of the various tariffs in advance.

-We present the liability policies from online providers Feather and Getsafe, which are also ideal for expats in Germany.
-The insurance application and all insurance claims are processed completely online on the providers’ websites.
-Particularly convenient: all content on the websites is available in English and German.
-The prerequisite for taking out both tariffs is a German residence.
+We present liability policies from online insurance providers Feather and Getsafe, which are also ideal for ex-pats in Germany.
+The insurance application and claims are processed entirely online on the providers’ websites.
+Particularly convenient: all content on the websites and all services are available in English and German.
+A German residence is a prerequisite for taking out both tariffs.
+Different other insurances you can take out with the same company.

 Feather